 An award winning learning environment

-The spaces within Arts West include facilities for collaborative and project based learning, interactive learning (including a cinema-quality interactive theatre), a media laboratory, and lecture and discursive spaces.
+Arts West features object-based learning laboratories, integrated displays and a digital studio, as well as facilities for collaborative and project based learning, interactive learning (including a cinema-quality interactive theatre), a media laboratory, and lecture and discursive spaces.

 A new home for the Bachelor of Arts

 The Bachelor of Arts is one of the largest undergraduate degree programs at the University, with over 40 areas of study and more than 6,000 students.
 Arts West provides these students with a contemporary, signature building to call home.

 It's spaces are designed to bring students together, to encourage collaboration, interaction, to set their minds thinking, and making connections.
 Artwork and antiquities are woven throughout the building to create intrigue, encourage enquiry and embed the concept of discoverability at the very heart of our curriculum.

 Arts West also features extraordinary, often fanciful furnishings, wallpapers and interiors.
 It is a building full surprises and contrasts - corridors and informal spaces, quiet study alcoves, informal spaces for discussion and group work, bean-bags, traditional desks and spaces to prop with a laptop.
 Classrooms within the building are designed to faciliate a range of modes of teaching, students can rearrange the tables, the lecturer can wander.